One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 Most westerners make the assumption that all religions are basically alike.
 And we have a deep-seated respect for other cultures and the right of everyone to believe what they want.
 We have a profound distrust of any hint of arrogance or any feelings of superiority of our own culture.
 It is almost at the level of a taboo.

-This distrust is almost entirely a good thing.
+This distrust is healthy.
 It's one of the reasons we are able to have such a rich, diverse society with people of all kinds getting along with each other.

 So most westerners feel pretty strongly that everybody has a right to believe what they want.
 And they've been told repeatedly that Islam is a religion of peace.
 That is the source of the second layer of resistance you may get.
 It's important to know what mindset you're talking to.